thixd/In-the-cloud/README.md

 The project is depeveloped on ReactJS and Firebase for authentication process and storage files.

 ## Before running
-FirebaseConfig is need to run the project.
+FirebaseConfig is needed to run the project.
 Create new project in Firebase and get firebase config.
 These firebase confid should be stored at /inthecloud/.env.local The format of the file should look like the below: